 House of Yes is a club-slash-rave with a little bit of burlesque thrown into the mix.
 On New Year's Eve, the creative minds behind this quirky venue go bigger than usual with aerial dancers, fire eaters, and surprise performances that are guaranteed to astound.
 And while they aren't able to throw the usual larger-than-life party for New Year's Eve 2020–2021, they are bringing the party to your home.

 Whether you're in Brooklyn or living across the world, you can stream the YES!
 New Year's Cyber Celebration from your living room.
 Just as with a typical House of Yes party, costumes are highly encouraged.
 So dress up, turn your speakers to their highest, and start the new year by enjoying one of Brooklyn's coolest parties.

 Barclays Center in Fort Greene

 The New Year's Eve concert at the Barclays Center is canceled in 2020–2021.

 When the Brooklyn Nets aren't playing, the Barclays Center turns into a concert venue.
 Big-name acts take the stage every New Year's Eve, including Kanye West in 2017 and Post Malone in 2018.
-The Strokes will be playing on December 31, 2019.
+The Strokes played in 2019.
 Tickets start at $80 and you can bet there'll be plenty of food and libations to keep everyone happy until the wee hours of the morning.

 The main entrance to one of Brookyln's most iconic parks, Grand Army Plaza, is the perfect viewing spot to hear free music and watch fireworks as the clock creeps closer to midnight.
 If Grand Army is packed with people, go inside the park on West Drive or along Prospect Park West between Grand Army Plaza and 9th Street as an alternative.
 For those feeling a bit more energetic, a midnight run is held at Prospect Park every year.